 – A balbale of Ninĝišzida, Sumer

-Note: In Mutational Alchemy the spelling Ningishzidda using an extra D rather than the encyclopedic Ningishzida or nin-g̃iš-zid-da is used because of its special numerical relation ship to Abrahadabra.
-In Hebrew Gematria, both Abrahadabra and Ningishzidda add to 418, the number of manifestation.
+Note: In Mutational Alchemy, the spelling Ningishzidda, using an extra D, rather than the encyclopedic Ningishzida, or nin-g̃iš-zid-da, is used because of its special numerical relationship to Abrahadabra.
+In Hebrew Gematria, specifically the AIQ BKR, both Abrahadabra and Ningishzidda add to 418, the number of manifestation.
 Both of them also have 11 letters each.
-When referring to the deity within the context of Mutational Alchemy studies where he has immense importance as a standard, is both appropriate and proper to use this extra d so as not to confuse the two subjects of Ancient Near East studies and Mutational Alchemy.
+When referring to the deity within, in the context of Mutational Alchemy studies, where he has immense importance as a standard, it is both appropriate and proper to use this extra d, so as not to confuse the two subjects of Ancient Near East studies and Mutational Alchemy.

-The distinctive crown of the Mesopotamian states is stylized on his brow.
-His armor is futuristic and the TwinStar, the penultimate symbol of Logos incarnate protects his abdomen.
-His black armor covering most of his body and black war paint is a symbol of the King of Blade’s secretive nature, as well as the cthonic properties of Ningishzidda.
+The distinctive crown of the Mesopotamian states, is stylized, on his brow.
+His armor is futuristic and the TwinStar, the penultimate symbol of Logos incarnate, protects his abdomen.
+His black armor, covering most of his body and black war paint, is a symbol of the King of Blade’s secretive nature, as well as the chthonic properties of Ningishzidda.

 Jungian Type: Artisans Class / ESTP (Promoter) Type

 The ESTP is a master of social subterfuge and influence, exuding majesty and harnessing an impressive grasp of social maneuvering, supported by their accurate assessment of individuals and groups.
 The ESTP understands how to control people, by understanding their wants and needs.